nix-community/cache-nix-action/README.md

 1. `cache-nix-action` saves a new cache when there's no cache hit.
    * Saving a cache takes time.
-   * There may be no cache hit when an old matching cache was purged.
+   * There may be no cache hit after an old matching cache was purged.

 ## Limitations

+* `GitHub` allows only 10GB of caches and then removes the least recently used entries (see its [eviction policy](https://docs.github.com/en/actions/using-workflows/caching-dependencies-to-speed-up-workflows#usage-limits-and-eviction-policy)).
 * `cache-nix-action` restores and saves the whole `/nix` directory.
 * `cache-nix-action` requires `nix-quick-install-action` (see [Approach](#approach)).
 * Store size is limited by a runner storage size ([link](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners#supported-runners-and-hardware-resources)).